Learn How to Calibrate a Pressure Transmitter

 After setting up the connection, switch on the power supply, and pressurize the high port.
 Record the reading of current (mA) and this will be the first reading.
 Continue pressurizing the transmitter, and record readings in five points – 0%, 25%, 50%, 75%, and 100%.
 Take down readings for increasing, as well as decreasing input values and corresponding output values.

 After the initial setup, you can start with the actual calibration.
-In the next post, we will discuss steps for calibrating the pressure transmitter.
+In the next post - How to Calibrate a Pressure Transmitter – II, we will discuss steps for calibrating the pressure transmitter.